What we do

 How we work

-The Open Digital Planning (ODP) community is made up of council officers, content writers, developers and user research experts from over 70 Local Planning Authorities, digital agencies and central government.
+The Open Digital Planning community is made up of council officers, content writers, developers and user researchers from over 100 Local Planning Authorities, digital agencies and central government.

-Council partners are also responsible for the day-to-day running of the services in their local authorities.
+Council officers are also responsible for the day-to-day running of the services in their local authorities.

 What we mean by 'Open' Digital Planning